My academic background is in Japanese language and culture. I love gaming, and I particularly love "The Legend of Zelda" series.

 And let's not forget this Link's mad sailing skills.
 What other Link has sailed all around the damn globe?
 None.
 Not counting the Link above, because he sucked and crashed.
 At least this one has sea legs—adorable sea legs.
 Plus, any kid Link that hangs out with pirates all day has to make it into the top three.
 I just feel awful he had to live the nightmare that was The Temple of the Ocean King.

 4. Link From The Legend of Zelda and Adventure of Link

-Imagine you're a twelve-year-old (yup, ask Iwata) boy who, for some reason, is out on his own gallivanting around the world without a single piece of weaponry.
+Imagine you're a 12-year-old (yup, ask Iwata) boy who, for some reason, is out on his own gallivanting around the world without a single piece of weaponry.
 Now imagine that you, as this boy, stumble upon an old woman asking you to save an entire desolate kingdom that has a bunch of shady Moblins and creepy dungeons.
 You decide to just "go with it" and proceed to save the entire desolate kingdom.
 Then you run off and wake up a sleeping princess just because you can, but only after first beating the most infuriating Zelda game ever.